GENI-NSF/geni-tools/README-omni.txt

   List slices registered under the given username.
 Not supported by all frameworks.

+=== getslicecred ===
+ * format: omni.py getslicecred <slicename>

+  Get the AM API compliant slice credential (signed XML document) for the given slice name

+  If you specify the -o option, the credential is saved to a file.
+  The filename is <slicename>-cred.xml
+  But if you specify the --slicecredfile option then that is the filename used.

+  Additionally, if you specify the --slicecredfile option and that references a file that is not empty, then we do not query the Slice Authority for this credential, but instead read it from this file.

+  EG:
+    Get slice mytest credential from slice authority, save to a file: omni.py -o getslicecred mytest

+    Get slice mytest credential from slice authority, save to a file with prefix mystuff: omni.py -o -p mystuff getslicecred mytest

+    Get slice mytest credential from slice authority, save to a file with name mycred.xml: omni.py -o --slicecredfile mycred.xml getslicecred mytest

+    Get slice mytest credential from saved file (perhaps a delegated credential?) delegated-mytest-slicecred.xml: omni.py --slicecredfile delegated-mytest-slicecred.xml getslicecred mytest

+  Arg: slice name
+  Slice name could be a full URN, but is usually just the slice name portion.
+  Note that PLC Web UI lists slices as <site name>_<slice name> (EG bbn_myslice), and we want only the slice name part here.

 ==== getversion ====
  * format:  omni.py getversion [-a AM-URL]
  * examples: